dotnet/csharpstandard/standard/expressions.md

 Query expressions use a number of contextual keywords ([§7.4.4](lexical-structure.md#744-keywords)): `ascending`, `by`, `descending`, `equals`, `from`, `group`, `into`, `join`, `let`, `on`, `orderly`, `select` and `where`.

 To avoid ambiguities that could arise from the use of these identifiers both as keywords and simple names these identifiers are considered keywords anywhere within a query expression, unless they are prefixed with "`@`" ([§7.4.4](lexical-structure.md#744-keywords)) in which case they are considered identifiers.
-For this purpose, a query expression is any expression that starts with "`from` *identifier*" followed by any token except "`;`", "`=`" or "`,`".
+For this purpose, a query expression is any expression that starts with "`from` *Identifier*" followed by any token except "`;`", "`=`" or "`,`".

 ### 12.17.3 Query expression translation